cyclaero/ipdb/README.md

       downloads went smooth, the script will start the ipdb tool in order to generate right in the same go the binary file with the consolidated IPv4 ranges.

-      Later, you may want to put above command into a weekly cron job.
+      Later, you may want to put above command into a weekly cron job, for example:

+      # weekly update of the IPv4 geo-location database
+      5    3    *    *    7    root    /usr/local/bin/ipdb-update.sh ftp.apnic.net > /dev/null 2>&1 && /usr/sbin/service geod restart > /dev/null

     5. Check whether the database is ready by looking up some IPv4 addresses using the geoip tool.